schelterstudios/GoCoordinator/README.md

     window?.makeKeyAndVisible()
 }
 ```
 Go ahead and run it to see your new view.
 Generally by convention, xibs are given the same name as their **file's owner**.
 We leverage that in GoCoordinator to instantiate the view controller and attach its nib automatically.
 All you need to do is declare the view controller for NibCoordinator using *generics.*

+# Navigating with GO
+Working with coordinators is nice and all, but it doesn't get us very far without navigation.
+GoCoordinator provides a power hook named **go** for view controllers.
+Use **go** for pushing, popping, presenting, and dismissing views via their respective coordinators.
+Let's try it with our app.